Slartibartfast1/Slartibartfast1/README.md

 -  Hi, I’m @Slartibartfast1
--  I’m interested in ...
-Automation, documentation and automating documentation.
+-  I’m a platform engineer interested in cloud, Kubernetes and Automation.
--  I’m currently learning ...
-Azure Administration
--  I’m looking to collaborate on ...

 <!---
 Slartibartfast1/Slartibartfast1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.